tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 Asking for solutions first is bad management advice. _‘Don’t bring me problems—bring me solutions!'_ teaches your team that it’s okay not to speak up if they cannot solve it themselves.
 That’s not how to work as a team and it certainly doesn't leverage the collective intelligence of the people you hired.

 Encouraging your team to talk about the problems in a non-judgemental environment is key to building trust.
-According to Google’s Aristotle project, in which they studied 180 teams<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> over the course of a year looking for patterns,
+According to Google’s Aristotle project, in which they studied 180 teams<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> over the course of a year,

 <blockquote class="large">
     <p>…Google’s data indicated that psychological safety, more than anything else, was critical to making a team work.</p>